zolex/vom/docs/README.md

     public string $value;
 }
 ```

 As the data structures and names of all properties are identical, no additional configuration is required. _But as mentioned above, in this scenario you probably just want to use a symfony normalizer to save resources._

+> [!TIP]
+> Every model that should be processed by VOM needs the `#[VOM\Model]` attribute, so does every property need the `#[VOM\Property]`attribute.
+> This includes every nested model and property.
+On the one hand this increases performance by not trying to process each and everything.
+> It can make sense to have additional nested models and properties which are never touched the VOM, for example if you use some of the fed data,
+> to do further computations and add it to a model, before returning it to the client, sending it to an API or storing it in the database.

 ### The Accessor